MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/enhanced-meeting-rooms.md

 ![Rendering of an enhanced meeting room.](media/emr1.png)

-This article is the first in a series that explores how Microsoft is transforming standard conference rooms into "enhanced meeting rooms" that bring the best of the new Teams front row experience.
+This article explores how Microsoft is transforming standard conference rooms into "enhanced meeting rooms" that bring the best of the new Teams front row experience.
 Use this article for room design and technology guidance, recommended products, retrofitting tips, and Microsoft Corporate Facilities reference specifications.

 ## Microsoft’s vision for the future of meeting rooms

 The future of work will be fluid, dynamic, and powered by the cloud.
 Microsoft enables meeting experiences that allow people to be there, from anywhere, at any time.
 These meetings are hybrid, which means you can join them seamlessly.
 Meetings enhanced with Microsoft devices are inclusive; every voice is heard, and everyone is clearly represented.

 Microsoft sees a future where meetings are immersive and spaces are designed around people.
 Our dynamic meeting views keep everyone connected to the content and each other.
-Formal presentations are paired with collaborative chats, digital canvases unleash group creativity, and everyone can connect face to face wherever they are.
+Formal presentations are paired with collaborative chats.
+Digital canvases unleash group creativity.
+Everyone can connect face to face wherever they are.

 The vision for the future of meetings is grounded in a simple belief: meetings should offer so much more than just a one-time transaction.
 Meetings will be designed for everyone, whether they’re in the room or across the world.

 ## What is an enhanced meeting room?

 In Microsoft’s hybrid workplace, the next generation of room standards are informed by the needs of both remote and in-room participants.
-An enhanced meeting room is a Microsoft Teams Room that is designed to deliver an *elevated* hybrid meeting experience, fostering more natural and immersive connections while enabling everyone in the meeting to feel included, represented, and productive.
+An enhanced meeting room is a Microsoft Teams Room designed to deliver an *elevated* hybrid meeting experience, fostering more natural and immersive connections while enabling everyone in the meeting to feel included, represented, and productive.
 An enhanced meeting room follows a set of principles made real through a combination of Teams Rooms software and hardware capabilities and room configuration guidance.

 The concept for the enhanced meeting room is designed around two key goals that are supported by a set of experience principles.